Do not pass Go. Do not collect $200.

-So what else can this Parker Brothers creation teach us about money management?
-Here are five valuable lessons you can take off the board and into real life.
+Along with bringing us this famous phrase, the board game staple has also taught us some valuable lessons about personal finance.
+Here are five valuable Monopoly game economics lessons you can take off the board and into real life:

 When you play Monopoly, everyone starts with $1,500.
 Plus, you get $200 every time you pass “Go.”